sensorimotor-superlab/sensorimotor-superlab.github.io/about.md

 Every Friday we publish a weekly reading list---papers from the literature that have caught our eye over the past week.
 They may be brand new publications or they may be oldies-but-goodies.
 They may be published in journals, they may be preprints on arXiv or bioRXiv.
 They may even be blog posts or GitHub code repositories.

+If you would like the reading list sent to you each week by email, please [subscribe here](https://superlab.ca/subscribe).

 Enjoy!

 --Paul, Andrew, and Jörn